 List of Symptoms Resolved Following the AIP Diet – Take 2

 The diet resolved all of the symptoms I listed above.
 At least all the big ones.
 But, this wasn’t overnight.
-It took about 1-2 months for my pain to lessen and 2-3 months for the rash on my hands to clear up completely.
+It took about 2 months for my pain to lessen (it did not go away completely from diet alone, but I did end up reversing it all through other interventions) and 2-3 months for the rash on my hands to clear up by about 80%.

 I tested my wide-range of autoimmune antibodies to see if I made a dent in my levels, but nothing changed significantly.
 They didn’t go up or down.
 I didn’t see this as a negative though, because… hey, at least they didn’t get worse. 🤷♀️

 The Foods I Could & Couldn’t Reintroduce

 The only problem?
 I couldn’t reintroduce any other foods!
 I chose to try the chocolate and cashews only because I wanted apples with cashew butter and chocolate chips lol.
 I am lucky and surprised I didn’t react to those foods.